jason-kerney/XPSummaries/docs/bdd.md

 #### Use Tools

 There are a few tools out there that can minimize the effort in using Behavior-Driven Development.
 These tools primarily reduce the work of translating the description into executable code.
-The most popular of these is [Gherkin](https://cucumber.io/docs/gherkin/reference/).
-Gherkin takes a very structured English description and makes it executable.
+The most popular of these is [Cucumber](https://cucumber.io/).
+Cucumber takes a very structured English description and makes it executable.

-There are other tools also.
-Find the tool that works for your context to make your life easier.

 #### Pair with Domain-Driven Development